FINAL DAYS to renew your 2025/2026 APC. Apply by Thursday 27 March to make sure there's time for everyone to get through the process.

 I work part-time.
 Am I still required to do Continuing Professional Development?

-I’ve been on extended leave/haven’t worked as a health practitioner for three years.
+I’ve been on extended leave/haven’t worked as a health practitioner.
 Do the CPD requirements still apply to me?

 How do I know what kind of CPD activities are relevant to my scope of practice?